 To sum up

-Rise Broadband is a great choice for rural internet service with 25 and 50Mbps plans available in 16 states.
-Unlimited data options are available, too -- a rarity for rural internet -- but even if you don't choose an unlimited plan, the 250GB you get with the company's non-unlimited plans is enough for lots of online activity.
-Just try to avoid going over the data cap if you have one, as doing so will add to the monthly equipment fees.
+Rise Broadband is an excellent choice for rural internet service with 25, 50 and possibly even 100Mbps, plans available in 16 states.
+Unlimited data options are available, too -- a rarity for rural internet -- but even if you don't choose an unlimited plan, the 250GB you get with the company's limited plans is enough for lots of online activity.
+Just try to avoid going over the data cap if you have one, as doing so will add to the monthly fees.